-Botulism is a very rare but life-threatening condition caused by toxins produced by Clostridium botulinum bacteria.
+Botulism is a rare but life-threatening condition caused by toxins produced by Clostridium botulinum bacteria.

-These toxins are some of the most powerful known to science.
-They attack the nervous system (nerves, brain and spinal cord) and cause paralysis (muscle weakness).
+These toxins attack the nervous system (nerves, brain and spinal cord) and cause paralysis (muscle weakness).

-Most people will make a full recovery with treatment, but the paralysis can spread to the muscles that control breathing if it isn't treated quickly.
+Most people will make a full recovery with treatment, but the paralysis can spread to the muscles that control breathing if it is not treated quickly.
 This is fatal in around 5 to 10% of cases.

 Symptoms of botulism